Neck Lift Costs: Everything You Should Know

 With most medical procedures, the cost of anesthesia is covered by your health insurance provider.
 However, neck lifts aren’t usually under this coverage.
 As a result, you have to pay for the cost of using anesthesia.

 Now, the price you pay varies on more factors yet again.
 Primarily, local anesthesia is cheaper than a general anesthetic.
-If general is required, then the cost will go up depending on how much is used.
-The basic rule is that anesthesia can cost between $60 to $64 per unit.
+If general anesthesia is required, then the cost will go up depending on how much is used.

 The total cost of anesthesia will also depend on the provider’s fees and the facility’s own anesthesia fees.
 It costs a lot of money to get the right equipment to provide anesthesia, along with the medication costs themselves, plus the cost of hiring staff to administer it.